-When you think of the best places to visit in winter you might think of snowy mountain resorts in Europe or the Rockies.
-You might think of a Caribbean vacation if you’re not a fan of snow.
+When you think of the best places to visit in winter, you might think of snowy mountain resorts in Europe or the Rockies.
+If you’re not a fan of snow, you might think of an island getaway in the Caribbean.
 But there’s nothing better, in my opinion, than winter in Japan.
-The winters in Japan are fantastic, beautiful, and a lot of fun.
-Depending on where you go, you have mountains with some of the best skiing conditions in the world with my favorite scenery in Japan.
-You have beaches and great weather in the south.
-And you have large cities like Tokyo that are full of winter fun without (usually) snow or being too cold.
-No matter your winter travel preferences, you’ll find something for you in Japan in winter.
+The winters in Japan are beautiful, cozy, and a lot of fun.
+Depending on where you go, you have mountains with some of the best skiing conditions in the world, beaches and great weather, or mild temperatures in the cities like Tokyo or Kyoto that make sightseeing more comfortable than in summer.
+No matter your winter travel preferences, you’ll find something for you in Japan in the winter.

 When is Winter in Japan?

 The winter season in Japan is a relatively brief one starting around the beginning of December and running through to the end of February or at the latest, mid-March.
 But, as with many countries, the further north you travel, the winters begin to get longer and harsher.

 In some parts of northern Japan, especially Hokkaido, and in the more mountainous regions like the Japanese Alps, winter can extend from November right through to May with the coldest temperatures being experienced around mid-season in February.

 Stay in southern Japan or in the Pacific Ocean coastal areas, and because of the milder climate there, you might not see one snowflake fall all winter and the days can often be gray, damp, and overcast.
 In Tokyo, winter is usually December to February with cooler weather on either side that would also be great to travel in.

 Head west to the prefectures along the coastline of the Japanese Sea facing towards Russia and Korea and winter is a whole new story.
 Temperatures drop to below zero almost daily, and heavy snowfalls are frequent.